sijakret/lit-transition/doc/guide/01-getting-started.md

 npm install lit-transition
 ```

-Now, anywhere in your lit-html templates you can animate thinks like this:
+Now, anywhere you swap templates in your render code,
+you can animate the transition like this:

 ```javascript
 import {transition} from 'lit-transition';